Single and Multi-Member LLC Tax Structures

 Check out our Federal Taxes Guide to see a full list of the necessary forms and schedules for a single-member LLC.

 Multi-member LLCs and special entities will need to file more than that.
-Partnerships, in addition to Form 1040, must also file a Form 1065 and the correct schedules.
-This form is used to report a business’s gains and losses.
-Additionally, there is Schedule K-1, which is used to report the individual owners’ share of the profits.
+Partnerships, in addition to Form 1040, must also file the following:

 Because LLCs are typically “pass-through” entities, they do not have to pay separate state taxes.
 That is, the individual members pay state taxes; not the LLC itself.
 Here are some of the common forms of state tax: